-- 5.1 The budget strategy will deliver a balanced budget on the basis of information known at the moment; however, there are risks that may cause expenditure to increase or income to reduce.
-Consequently income and expenditure levels will be kept under review throughout the budget process. - 5.2 It is essential to ensure that the strategic budget efficiencies and additional income are delivered as this is central to ensuring that the Council has a balanced budget.
-The delivery of the efficiencies and additional income will be kept under continuous review throughout the budget process. - As, at the time of writing this budget strategy, the Council is still currently in the midst of the COVID-19 pandemic, anticipated levels of income for the 2020/21 year remain uncertain.
-The Government have to date allocated the Council £1,285,000 in funding in relation to cost and income pressures for the 2020/21 financial year.
-Depending on the length of the co-existence with COVID-19 and social distancing, this may impact on the ability of the Council to raise fees and charges to the levels that it has done in previous years. - 5.4 It is anticipated that the local government finance settlement will comment on these issues for councils for the 2021/22 financial year.
+The basis of the budget strategy will ensure that the Council delivers a balanced budget in March 2022; however, there are risks that may cause expenditure to increase or income to reduce.
+Consequently income and expenditure levels will be kept under review throughout the budget process.

+- 5.2 It is essential to ensure that the strategic budget efficiencies and additional income are delivered as this is central to ensuring that the Council has a balanced budget.
+The delivery of the efficiencies and additional income will be kept under continuous review throughout the budget process. - 5.3 It will not be possible to finalise funding in the budget until government announcements on future funding levels are published later in the year.
+Members are asked to approve the budget strategy as set out in this report, in order for the main provisions of the budget to be built.
+The impacts of the changes through the Comprehensive Spending Review will be reported to Members once this has been announced and officers have understood the implications on the Council.